yogendrajs/Saral-API/README.md

 sudo apt-get install npm
 npm install express --save
 ```
-To run your code, first open your server port using `node file_name.js` in terminal.
+To run your code, first open your server port using `node file_name.js` in your working directory in terminal.
 And, then you can apply the basic CRUD operations.